PMPetra/vSMTP/README.md

 Because it is secured, faster and greener.

-- It is developed in Rust, implying high performance and stability
+- It is developed in Rust, implying high performance and stability.
-- It is Modular and highly customizable
+- It is modular and highly customizable.
-- It has a a complete filtering system
+- It includes a complete filtering system.
-- It is actively maintained and developed
+- It is actively maintained and developed.

 ## Documentation

 About the code and related issues, please check the [project Wiki](https://github.com/viridIT/vSMTP/wiki) and use the GitHub issue tracker.
 To stay tuned, ask questions and get in-depth answers feel free to register and visit our [community forums](https://www.viridit.com/community-forum).
 You can also open a GitHub [discussion](https://github.com/viridIT/vSMTP/discussions).
-For documentation, user guide, etc. please consult [GitHub wiki](https://github.com/viridIT/vSMTP/wiki) or our dedicated page at <https://www.viridit.com/support>.
+For documentation, user guide, etc. please consult [GitHub wiki](https://github.com/viridIT/vSMTP/wiki).

 ## Commercial